-Nerd speak for one sentence: For this video I use a Maton guitar, a fresh set of uncoated phosphor bronze strings, 2 RODE mics and a DI, into Garage band.
-(For more detailed CD type recording my setup varies slightly.)
+Nerd speaks for one sentence: For this video, I use a Maton guitar, a fresh set of uncoated phosphor bronze strings, 2 RODE mics, and a DI, into Garage band.
+(For more detailed CD-type recording my setup varies slightly.)

 I recorded this song about 25 times in my home studio the day prior as practice.

 I searched, listened, and allowed magic to pop up, I discarded ideas that did not work, and I voiced the same chords “umpteen” ways until I found just the “right” way.

 This was not an analytical process….it was intuitive, creative, and gut level.
 Right and left brain had to work together to realize the overall sound I wanted.

 During the practice session, I had a myriad of tones, dynamics, grooves, tempos…

 Each practice recording sounded totally different from the next in color and timbre.
 Of course, I worked on technical things, but it was all in the service of the sound.

 When one practices a performance or crafts an arrangement it requires searching for “just the right sound.”
 The small changes made over time are like the low flame that turns a pot of chopped vegetables and water into a “savory soup”.

 This “savory soup” does not come only from a Maton guitar, a fresh set of uncoated phosphor bronze strings, 2 RODE mics, and a DI, into Garage band.
 It comes from listening and undergoing the process I have described.